myrrlyn/myrrlyn.net/source/index.html.md

+---
+title: Home
+category: local
+---

 # Home

-I’m Alexander Payne, a computer engineering graduate of Trine University, as well as an Eagle Scout, lifeguard, scuba diver, and avid adventurer and student.
+I’m Alexander Payne, a Computer Engineering graduate of Trine University.
+I am also an Eagle Scout, a doubly-certified professional lifeguard, a PADI Rescue scuba diver, and a life-long student.

 I love most anything related to programming, aquatics, building new projects, or exploring new places.